alaanvv/Voice-TTS/README.md

 ## Install

+- Install `ffmpeg` and add it to PATH
 - Download this repository.
 - Run `install.bat`.
 - Now the bot is ready, when you want to set it online,